-Alongside me as the Ministry Training Enabler the team responsible for your IME 2 training includes the Revd Dr Andrea Russell, the Revd Pamela Ogilvie and Ms Jodie Galley.
-Andrea is the Co-Director of The Centre for Continuing Ministry Development at the Queen's Foundation, with whom the diocese has worked closely in recent years.
-It is Andrea's responsibility to ensure that planning and evaluation meets Quality Assurance and Enhancement processes and she acts as Director of Studies for all curates continuing with accredited study.
-Pamela is the Curate Ministry Enabler and leads on work with SSM curates preparing for assistant ministry posts.
-Jodie gives administrative support to the team and will often be communicating with you about the programme and diocesan matters.
+Supporting me in the delivery of IME2 training is Mrs Angela Bruno.
+Angela gives administrative support to the team and will often be communicating with you about the programme and diocesan matters.
+In addition, we liaise closely with the Revd Dr Catrin Harland-Davies, Co-Director of the Centre for Continuing Ministerial Development at the Queen's Foundation with whom the diocese has worked closely in recent years.
+It is Catrin's responsibility to ensure that planning and evaluation meets Quality Assurance and Enhancement processes and she acts as Director of Studies for all curates continuing with accredited study through the Queen's Foundation.